bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 To start the lab practical section, first create a gprofiler_files directoty on your computer and download the files below.

-Five files are needed for this exercise (please download these files to your computer):
+Five files are needed for this exercise (please download these files to your computer.
+Right click on the file name and save the file to a new directory):

 1. Enrichment result 1: [gProfiler_hsapiens_GEM1.txt](./data/gProfiler_hsapiens_GEM1.txt)
 In g:Profiler, the parameters that we used were: GO_BP no electronic annotation, Reactome, Benjamini-HochBerg FDR 0.05.